VoronDesign/VoronUsers/printer_mods/jbisson9/Backside_Cable_Management/Readme.md

 # Printing

 Print what you need.
-Uses standard Voron print profiles but the BTT was better when using supports (sorry first design and don't have all my sh*^Y#t together)
+Uses standard Voron print profiles but the BTT jig was better when using supports (sorry first design and I don't have all my sh*^Y#t together)

 # Assembly